adanieljohnson/SWP_student_writing_guide/300-Pieces-of-an-article.Rmd

 ## Other Orders and Formats

-The order we just described is widely used but is by no means the only format you will encounter.
+The order we just described is widely used but is by no means the only format you might encounter.
+Two others are fairly common:

+* Combined Results and Discussion.
+Rather than present the data then interpret it, the authors do both at the same time.
+* Introduction, Results and Discussion, Methods last.
+Some journals do this because most of their readers skip the Methods and go straight to the Results.